jjzhou012/_jjzhou012.github.io/_posts/2020-01-08-Summary-of-Paper-Writting.md

 - We **present a novel XXX architecture capable of** learning a joint representation of both local graph structure and available node features for the multi-task learning of link prediction and node classification.

 ## 引言

 - To bridge this gap
 - To solve the above problem
+- To tackle these challenges
+- Bridging this gap between ... and ...：缩小差距

 ## 综述